curran/screencasts/grapher/README.md

  * Animation with `requestAnimationFrame()`
  * Why it is better than `setTimeout()`
  * Introducing a 'time' variable in the math expression
+ * Aside on 3D graphics for the Web
+   * WebGL
+   * Three.js
+ * Using the URL hash
+ * Empty string is falsy
+ * It's a sign to rafactor if you copy and paste chunks of complex code
+ * Using the `hashchange` event to get the back and forward buttons to work